Blogs About Art

 Consistent Blogging Schedule

-I have seen many artists make the same mistake.
-They do not have an understanding of how PageRank affects organic traffic (free traffic directed from search engines).
+Many new bloggers do not understand how PageRank affects organic traffic (free traffic directed from search engines).

-For you to be found in search results, you will have to rank on the first page of the search (PageRank).
+To be discovered in search results, you will have to rank on the search’s first page (PageRank).

-Most people do not leave page one when they are doing a search on Google or Bing.
-In fact, the most clicks come from the top three search recommendations.
+Most people do not leave page one when they are searching on Google or Bing.
+Most clicks come from the top three search recommendations.

 According to Junto: